joinpursuit/Pursuit-Core-Web-Nested-Routing-App-Structure-Lab/README.md

 # Pursuit-Core-Web-Nested-Routing-App-Structure-Lab

-Build a backend for a receipe API.
+Build a backend for a recipe API.
 It should have the following functionality:

 ### Recipes

+- Add a recipe
+- Remove a recipe
+- Update a recipe
+- Delete a recipe
+- Get all recipes
+- Get all recipes matching a given ingredient

+A recipe object should look like this:
 ```js
 {
     name: "Grilled Cheese",